Tylan/check_snmp_printer/README.md

 # check_snmp_printer
-Icinga Plugin for Checking SNMP Printer Status (Trays and Consumables) which includes PerfData.
+Icinga Plugin for Checking SNMP Printer Status (Trays, Consumables and Pagecounts) which includes PerfData.

 Forked and modified from Franky Van Liedekerke's 2014 version.